borntofrappe/game-development/06 Angry Birds/Angry Birds — Final/README.md

-# Angry Birds — Assignment
+# Angry Birds — Final

-## Update list

-- display a victorious message as the target is destroyed.
-Move back to the start state after an arbitrary countdown
+From `Angry Birds 11` the game is updated as follows:

 - add audio files

 - add a level with a different structure

-- modify graphhics

-  - resize the aliens to occupy a square of 36x36

-  - include additional background

-  - include ground matching the background variety
+- consider more options for the background

 - render a row of tiles at the bottom of the screen

-- set angular damping to avoid having the alien roll indefinitely

-- show launch area with a semi-transparent black circle, and only if the game is not in the process of updating

-- limit launch area to avoid launching the alien past the obstacles
+- display a message as the target is destroyed.
+Move back to the start state following mouse input or after an arbitrary countdown

+- (personal preference) reduce the size of the window